-1 2 and 502.
-3 4 5 The rules of this section are consistent with, and this Comment draws on, Restatement Third of Property: Wills and Other Donative Transfers § 22.1 and the accompanying Commentary.
-6 7 [ARTICLE] 6 8 MISCELLANEOUS PROVISIONS 9 SECTION 601.
+SECTION 601.
 UNIFORMITY OF APPLICATION AND CONSTRUCTION.
-In 10 applying and construing this uniform act, consideration must be given to the need to promote 11 uniformity of the law with respect to its subject matter among states that enact it.
-12 SECTION 602.
-RELATION TO ELECTRONIC SIGNATURES IN GLOBAL 13 AND NATIONAL COMMERCE ACT.
-This [act] modifies, limits, or supersedes the 14 Electronic Signatures in Global and National Commerce Act, 15 U.S.C.
-Section 7001 et seq., but 15 does not modify, limit, or supersede Section 101(c) of that act, 15 U.S.C.
-Section 7001(c), or 16 authorize electronic delivery of any of the notices described in Section 103(b) of that act, 15 17 U.S.C.
+In applying and construing this uniform act, consideration must be given to the need to promote uniformity of the law with respect to its subject matter among states that enact it.

+SECTION 602.
+RELATION TO ELECTRONIC SIGNATURES IN GLOBAL AND NATIONAL COMMERCE ACT.
+This [act] modifies, limits, or supersedes the Electronic Signatures in Global and National Commerce Act, 15 U.S.C.
+Section 7001 et seq., but does not modify, limit, or supersede Section 101(c) of that act, 15 U.S.C.
+Section 7001(c), or authorize electronic delivery of any of the notices described in Section 103(b) of that act, 15 U.S.C.
 Section 7003(b).

-18 SECTION 603.
+SECTION 603.
 APPLICATION TO EXISTING RELATIONSHIPS.

-19 (a) Except as otherwise provided in this [act], on and after [the effective date of this 20 [act]]: 21 (1) this [act] applies to a power of appointment created before, on, or after [its 22 effective date]; 23 (2) this [act] applies to a judicial proceeding concerning a power of appointment 24 commenced on or after [its effective date]; 25 (3) this [act] applies to a judicial proceeding concerning a power of appointment 26 commenced before [its effective date] unless the court finds that application of a particular provision of this [act] would substantially interfere with the effective conduct of the judicial 1 2 proceeding or prejudice a right of a party, in which case the particular provision of this [act] does 3 not apply and the superseded law applies; 4 (4) a rule of construction or presumption provided in this [act] applies to an 5 instrument executed before [the effective date of the [act]] unless there is a clear indication of a 6 contrary intent in the terms of the instrument; and 7 (5) an act done before [the effective date of the [act]] is not affected by this [act].
-8 (b) If a right is acquired, extinguished, or barred on the expiration of a prescribed period 9 that commenced under law of this state other than this [act] before [the effective date of the 10 [act]], the law continues to apply to the right.
-11 Comment 12 13 This act is intended to have the widest possible effect within constitutional limitations.
-14 Specifically, the act applies to all powers of appointment whenever created, to judicial 15 proceedings concerning powers of appointment commenced on or after its effective date, and unless the court otherwise orders, to judicial proceedings in progress on the effective date.
-In 16 17 addition, any rules of construction or presumption provided in the act apply to preexisting instruments unless there is a clear indication of a contrary intent in the instruments's terms.
-By 18 19 applying the act to preexisting instruments, the need to know two bodies of law will quickly 20 lessen.
-21 22 This legislation cannot be fully retroactive, however.
-Constitutional limitations preclude retroactive application of rules of construction to alter property rights that became 23 24 irrevocable prior to the effective date.
-Nor is an act done before the effective date of this 25 legislation affected by its enactment.
-26 27 For comparable Uniform Law provisions, see Uniform Probate Code § 8-101 and Uniform Trust Code § 1106.
-28 29 SECTION 604.
-REPEALS; CONFORMING AMENDMENTS.
-30 (a) (b) 31
+- (a) Except as otherwise provided in this [act], on and after [the effective date of this [act]]: - (1) this [act] applies to a power of appointment created before, on, or after [the effective date of this [act]]; - (2) this [act] applies to a judicial proceeding concerning a power of appointment commenced on or after [the effective date of this [act]]; - (3) this [act] applies to a judicial proceeding concerning a power of appointment commenced before [the effective date of this [act]] unless the court finds that application of a particular provision of this [act] would interfere substantially with the effective conduct of the judicial proceeding or prejudice a right of a party, in which case the particular provision of this [act] does not apply and the superseded law applies; - (4) a rule of construction or presumption provided in this [act] applies to an instrument executed before [the effective date of this [act]] unless there is a clear indication of a contrary intent in the terms of the instrument; and - (5) except as otherwise provided in paragraphs (1) through (4), an action done before [the effective date of this [act]] is not affected by this [act]. - (b) If a right is acquired, extinguished, or barred on the expiration of a prescribed period that commenced under law of this state other than this [act] before [the effective date of this [act]], the law continues to apply to the right.

+This act is intended to have the widest possible effect within constitutional limitations.
+Specifically, the act applies to all powers of appointment whenever created, to judicial proceedings concerning powers of appointment commenced on or after its effective date, and unless the court otherwise orders, to judicial proceedings in progress on the effective date.
+In addition, any rules of construction or presumption provided in the act apply to preexisting instruments unless there is a clear indication of a contrary intent in the instruments's terms.
+By applying the act to preexisting instruments, the need to know two bodies of law will quickly lessen.

+This legislation cannot be fully retroactive, however.
+Constitutional limitations preclude retroactive application of rules of construction to alter property rights that became irrevocable prior to the effective date.
+Also, rights already barred under former law are not revived by a possibly more liberal rule under this act.
+Nor, except as otherwise provided in paragraphs (1) through (4) of subsection (a), is an action done before the effective date of the act affected by the act's enactment.

+For comparable Uniform Law provisions, see Uniform Trust Code § 1106 and Uniform Probate Code § 8-101.